Hong Kong in 5 Days: A Backpacker's Itinerary - A Complete Travel Guide

 When To Visit Hong Kong?

-Winter (Nov - Jan) is preferable, as the temperature is mild and dry, which is perfect for hiking and exploring the city's extremely dense streets.
+November to January is preferable, as the temperature is mild and dry, which is perfect for hiking and exploring the city's extremely dense streets.
 Summer, on the other hand, is very hot and humid, making exploration tiresome and hiking difficult.

 How to Get to Hong Kong?

-How To Get Around Hong Kong?
+How to Get Around Hong Kong?

 Which tourist SIM card is best for Hong Kong?